 Source: https://www.rijksoverheid.nl/onderwerpen/ontslag/vraag-en-antwoord/ontslagen-worden-opzegtermijn-werkgever

-It is only possible to be dismissed without notice during your probation period, or in the event of gross misconduct from the employee.
+Employers can only dismiss employees without notice during their probation period or in the event of gross misconduct.

 Dismissal impact on residency in the Netherlands

-In the Netherlands, most visas for work are distributed for a duration of either 3 months, 1 year, or 5 years.
-This duration is usually indicated via your ID card as an expiration date (expiratiedatum).
+Your ID card usually indicates this duration as an expiration date (expiratiedatum).
 This date no longer applies the moment your “reason for stay” (Bijzonderheden) in the Netherlands changes.
 If your “reason for stay” in the Netherlands is work, then the date written on your ID card no longer applies.

 It’s best to research your specific case, but we’ve included a quick overview of what you can expect if you hold any of these standard work visas –